-We recognise that you may be struggling with your illness from time to time.
-This is when we might be able to help to support you to adapt, to manage your illness more effectively and to improve your quality of life as a result.
+We recognise that you may be struggling with things from time to time.
+This is when we might be able to support you to adapt, to manage your life more effectively and to improve your quality of life as a result.

 Preparing for the future: it's important to know what choices you may want to make in the future to help you have more control of your life.
 We can help you with your plans for the future through Longfield's services.

 You are welcome to come for a day of support or you can book hourly appointments for specific care.
 Patients can choose from a range of services, which are all free of charge:

 Supporting you to stay at home: For people at the end of life, we provide a 24-hour service to enable people to die at home, if that is their choice – Hospice at Home